2012 Sam Houston State Bearkats football team: Cal Poly—NCAA Division I Second Round

-Montanta State—NCAA Division I Quarterfinal
+Montana State—NCAA Division I Quarterfinal

 This was the first meeting between the two schools since Sam Houston State's victory over Montana State in the 2011 FCS Quarterfinals.

 With the help of Brian Bell's 254 passing yards and three touchdowns, Sam Houston State cruised to yet another quarterfinal victory over Montana State with a final score of 36-14.
 The difference maker in this matchup proved to be Sam Houston's 17 unanswered points scored in the second quarter to bring the score to 20-3.
 Montana State cut Sam Houston's lead to 20-9 to start the second half, but a Bobcat turnover early in the third quarter stopped a potential comeback as Sam Houston controlled the game from that point on.
 Sam Houston State created 2 turnovers, 5 sacks, and allowed under 300 yards to the Montana State offense.
 With this victory, Sam Houston secured a spot in the semifinals.